How U.S. Manufacturers Can Manage the Risks of North American Nearshoring

 3. Ease of oversight, safety and quality control

-For those responsible for quality control and safety inspections, travel is quicker and therefore more frequent to nearshore manufacturing facilities than it is to overseas operations.
+For those responsible for quality control and safety inspections, travel is quicker and therefore can be more frequent to nearshore manufacturing facilities than it is to overseas operations.
 Having nearshore operations in similar time zones may also make it easier for manufacturers to conduct business activities.

 “It’s easier to engage in quality and safety control in the manufacturing process when all you have to do is hop in your car and drive over the border, versus going somewhere overseas,” explained Marina Linkova-Lichtmaher, Global Underwriting Officer at Travelers.